 New PlayStation 4

-If you're looking to buy a PlayStation 4 and PlayStation VR at the same time, the new PlayStation 4 is likely what you'll see on store shelves over the coming weeks.
-This is a slimmer version of the current PlayStation 4, with no internal changes that negatively impact gameplay.
-That means you get the same PlayStation VR experience as a standard PlayStation 4, just in a slimmer package to complement your entertainment center.
-The New PlayStation 4 will be available for $299 on September 15th, and is currently available in that matte black only.
+If you're looking to buy a PlayStation 4 and PlayStation VR at the same time, the new PlayStation 4 is likely what you'll see on store shelves.
+This is a slimmer version of the original PlayStation 4, with no internal changes which impact gameplay.
+That means you get the same PlayStation VR experience as a standard PlayStation 4, just in a slimmer package to look nicer on your entertainment center.